Introduction

 Timber and Earth

 The most common combination was timber and earth.
 Logs were used for palisades, towers, and internal structures, while earth provided the bulk of ramparts.
 Builders often employed the box-rampart technique: they erected a horizontal framework of logs, filled the interior with stones and soil, and then faced it with planks or wattle.
 This method created a strong, fire-resistant wall that could support a parapet for defenders.
-In areas with abundant clay, ramparts were sometimes layered with daub to create a harder surface.
+In areas with abundant clay, ramparts were sometimes layered with daub to create a harder surface that resisted weathering better than plain earth.

 Stone and Turf